Getting Started Guide

 Ad Servers: The Definitive Guide

-Second, we recommend doing some test pings on the APIs with our quickstart guides:
+Second, we recommend doing some test requests on the APIs with our quickstart guides:

 Decision API Quickstart